coolchyni/beyond-debug/readme.md

 Attaching to existing processes currently only works by specifying the processId in the `launch.json` and setting `request` to `"attach"`.
 You also need to specify the executable path for the debugger to find the debug symbols.
+If the argument `program` arg is not set, a pickprocess window will be displayed.
+If the argument `program` is set and only one process is found ,the debugger will start automatically.

 ``` json
 {